herbertyz/smartmvp/README.md

 MySQL server accepts connection on TCP port 3306 by default.

+When creating the `lead_view`, all nullable fields got some not-null default values so that the Golang Webapp does not need to deal with NULL.
+Null User ID's get `-1`, null string values just get empty string and null current savings get `-999999999`.

+In addition, a table `temp_pivoted_answers` is created to assist pivoting user response answers.
+This approach is much more computational efficient compare to the alternative considered.
+Please see the code and comments in `createview.sql` for more details.

 ## Webapp server

 The web host is implemented in Golang.
 It listens on port 8080, accept commands and parameters via URL.
 Data is served via HTML templates and a CSS style sheet.